Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

 \subsection{Theoretical Calculations}

-Figure~\ref{fig:stabdiags} shows stability diagrams calculated from Eq.~\ref{eq:detzero} for the cases of positive and negative ADTS.
+Figure~\ref{fig:stabdiags} shows stability diagrams calculated from Eq.~\ref{eq:exp1} for the cases of positive and negative ADTS.
+The calculations were performed with an internal code which was bench marked against DELPHI~\cite{delphi}.
 Contours are drawn by plotting the imaginary part of the inverse dispersion relation $I^{-1}_m$ against the real part.
-These contours map out a teardrop shape in complex frequency space pointing towards negative coherent tune shifts in the case of negative ADTS.
+These contours map out an asymmetric shape in complex frequency space pointing towards negative coherent tune shifts in the case of negative ADTS.
 Changing the sign of the ADTS to positive reflects the contour about the line of zero coherent frequency shift.
-Also shown on the figure are the eigenvalues of the coupling matrix without Landau damping where two modes are included: the azimuthal head tail modes $m=0$ and $m=-1$.
+Also shown on the figure are the eigenvalues of the coupling matrix in Eq.~\ref{eq:detzero} without Landau damping where three modes are included: the azimuthal head tail modes $m=0$, $m=-1$ and $m=-2$.
+As radial modes have been neglected in order to make the image clearer, it can be observed (contrary to measurements) that the beam becomes stable again at higher currents.
 For a head-tail mode to be stable in isolation, its complex coherent frequency shift would have to be within the Landau contour.
-The condition in the presence of mode coupling is slightly different, given by the zero determinant in Eq.~\ref{eq:detzero}, but the images are still illustrative none the less.
+The condition in the presence of mode coupling is slightly different and given by the zero determinant in Eq.~\ref{eq:detzero}.
+How these diagrams are best applied to the TMCI to solve Eq.~\ref{eq:detzero} is an active research topic, discussed for example in~\cite{mounet_landau_2020}.
+Nonetheless, the images in Fig.~\ref{fig:stabdiags} are still illustrative.
 It can be seen that, in order to influence the stability, a positive ADTS coefficient must be much larger in magnitude than a negative one, matching the observations in measurement and simulation shown in Fig.~\ref{fig:saturation_sim}~and~\ref{fig:ampl_over_adts_current2}.
 This is intuitive as a negative ADTS coefficient means that the tune spread is towards negative tune shifts and the current-dependent tune shift of the $m=0$ mode is also negative for most broadband impedances.
+Therefore, the shifted coherent tune frequency lies within the band of the incoherent tune and motions with this tune are damped by the Landau damping effect.